 At present, due to the (assumed) low number of GTRSB students progressing to higher education institutions, the focus has often been on just getting these students in the door.
 Whilst we have some research and data exploring students' access and experiences in higher education, their attainment and retention rates are much less clear.
 It is well documented that Gypsy, Roma and Irish Traveller pupils have the widest attainment gap in early years education (Ford, 2022) and this continues through to secondary education where Gypsy, Roma and Irish Travellers have the lowest attainment rates of any ethnic minority group with just 8.5% of Gypsy/Roma pupils and 14.4% of Irish Traveller pupils achieving grade 5 or above in GCSE Maths and English in comparison to an average of 49.8% (Gov.UK, 2022).
 Given this, it could be argued that such an attainment and awarding gap also exists at both undergraduate and post graduate levels, but this is not currently a focus on work to reduce university awarding gaps.
-Furthermore, disadvantaged students are more likely to drop out of their degree programmes (Vignoles & Powdthavee, 2009) and whilst figures for GTRSB students are more likely to drop out of compulsory primary and secondary education (Derrington, 2007).
+Furthermore, disadvantaged students are more likely to drop out of their degree programmes (Vignoles & Powdthavee, 2009) and whilst figures for GTRSB students are unknown, it could be speculated that a similar situation is occurring given that these students are more likely to drop out of compulsory primary and secondary education (Derrington, 2007).